Snow and Ice Removal FAQs

 City staff are professionally trained on the special road clearing equipment.
 Staff work on 12 hour shift rotations during a storm, so our roads have 24/7 clearing if necessary.
 If staff is not working the equipment, they are monitoring the weather forecasts and the road cameras so we can allocate resources where they are needed the most.

-Who do I call if I’m concerned about the road safety, road clearing request or have a complaint?
+Who do I call if I’m concerned about the road safety or have a complaint?

 If you think we’ve missed a particular area or there is a specific area of concern, please email the Operations Yard or call 604-853-5485, use our @abbotsford app from your smart device, or go online and submit a Request for Service.